 Fresh peas are also full of fiber, a nutrient that works together with protein to help you feel full by slowing down digestion, and keep your blood sugar level even (6).
 It also helps the good bacteria living in your gut thrive, which can ease digestive issues like gas and constipation.

-As the mom of Mama Love Chocolate Protein, you know I love peas!
-I use organic pea protein in Mama Love Chocolate Protein, because they provide a complete source of protein that promotes muscle repair, increases satiety, supports breast milk production in lactating mothers, and more.
+As the mom of Mama Love Chocolate Protein, you should know I love peas!
+They provide a complete source of protein that promotes muscle repair, increases satiety, supports breast milk production in lactating mothers, and more.

 So where does that leave diet culture, and the drive to forego carbs?
 Not completely off base, but certainly lacking when it comes to powerful phytonutrients.